forseti-security/forseti-visualizer/README.md

 ### forseti-api

 Navigate to forseti-api/.
-Create a source.env file, which will should be sourced and set prior to runtime.
+Create a `source.env` file, which will should be sourced to set the appropriate ENV variables prior to runtime.
 You will need to populate the fields below.
 The HANDLE and CHANNEL are leveraged for the IAM Explain functionality.

 ```bash
 # navigate to forseti-api